thaustein/laxar/docs/manuals/widgets_and_activities.md

 ### Running the Test

-Now make sure that the development web server is still running, and check out the test results using the [provided spec runner](http://localhost:8000/includes/widgets/shopping/cart_widget/spec/spec_runner.html):
+Now make sure that the development web server is still running and check out the test results using the [provided spec runner](http://localhost:8000/includes/widgets/shopping/cart_widget/spec/spec_runner.html):

 ![CartWidget](widgets_and_activities/cart_widget_spec.png)